The United States Congress designated the Huron Islands Wilderness (map

 and is managed by the Fish and Wildlife Service.

-The Huron Island Wilderness is located on the Huron National Wildlife Refuge.
-The Refuge was created in 1905, when President Theodore Roosevelt designated the 8 small islands a national bird sanctuary to protect large colonies of nesting gulls.
-All of the Refuge’s islands are managed as Wilderness.
-Lighthouse Island is the only island open to public access.
+The Huron Island Wilderness is located on and makes up the entirety of the Huron National Wildlife Refuge.
+Created when President Theodore Roosevelt designated the small islands a national bird sanctuary to protect large colonies of nesting gulls, all eight of the Refuge’s islands are now managed as Wilderness.
+Of these islands, only Lighthouse Island is open to public access.

 The eastern most island is known as Cattle Island in memory of the livestock marooned there in 1860 when a cargo ship, the Arctic, ran aground.
-This incident prompted the construction of a lighthouse on the West Huron Island, also known as Lighthouse Island.
-The lighthouse was completed in 1868 and is still active today.
+This incident prompted the construction of a lighthouse on the Lighthouse Island, also known as West Huron Island.
+The lighthouse was completed in 1868 and remains active within the Wilderness.

-The islands are sheer granite outcrops which rise nearly 120 feet above the Lake Superior waterline.
+The islands are sheer granite outcrops which rise nearly 120 feet above the Lake Superior waterline (602 feet above sea level).
 In some areas the bare granite still shows deep grooves left by retreating glaciers, while in other areas the thin soil layer supports a ground cover with gnarled red and white pines, balsam fir, and white birch.
 On Lighthouse Island you will also find remnant plants from past light keeper’s gardens.